ECON-691/quickstart-for-codespaces/README.md

 A **codespace** is a complete development environment **hosted in the cloud** that's configured specifically for your project.
 Think of it as a complete computer setup with user interface, the programming languages you need, integrated tools, and even your files that runs in your browser - so you can access it from any device and share it easily with collaborators.

 We'll be using GitHub Codespaces with Visual Studio (VS) Code as our programming interface.
 A lot of programmers like to use VS or VS Code as their main way of interacting with their coding projects since it handles a lot of different languages and is visually appealing.
-When you go to use codespaces, GitHub will the dev environment automatically based on your repository's configuration.
+When you go to use codespaces, GitHub will create the dev environment automatically based on your repository's configuration.

 #### Why use Codespaces?
 - 🚀 **Instant setup**: No "it works on my machine" problems